Remotely piloted aircraft

 Hughes Network Systems, through its Defence and Intelligence and Systems Division, won a contract to provide satellite communications for the SkyGuardian variant.

-In May this year, GKN Aerospace received a $15m-worth contract from GA-ASI to manufacture fuel bladders.
+In May 2017, GKN Aerospace received a $15m-worth contract from GA-ASI to manufacture fuel bladders.

 The Global Unmanned Aerial Vehicles (UAV) Market 2011-2021